 - Store the cooled banana zucchini cookies in a loosely sealed container.

 What I love most about these cookies, other than how good they taste, is that they freeze well.
 I made these cookies a week before an event and placed them in the freezer until the night before.
 Everyone at our life group loved them and had no idea that I had made them ahead of time.

 - Squeeze any excess liquid out of the grated zucchini.
 As a result of too much extra liquid in the cookie batter it can affect your baked cookies.
 Just hold handfuls of the grated zucchini in your hand and squeeze it over the sink.
 Try to get out as much water as you can.

-- Do not pack the squeezed zucchini into a measuring cup.
-You want just enough shredded zucchini in your measuring cups, so do NOT press it in firmly.
+- Do NOT pack the squeezed zucchini into a measuring cup.
+You want to just place the shredded zucchini in your measuring cups; do NOT press it in firmly.

 - Drop spoonfuls of the cookie batter on a cookie sheet lined with a Silpat.
 This sheet will keep the cookies from spreading too much.
 You can also use parchment paper.

 - Try to keep the batter in a nice circle when you drop it on the cookie sheet.

 - When the cookies come out of the oven, let them sit on the cookie sheet for a few minutes before transferring them to a sheet of parchment.

 - Press a few extra chocolate chips into the tops of the warm cookies.
 It’s not necessary, however it makes the cookies look so pretty.
 If you want to skip this step, stir all the chocolate chips into the batter before baking.

 Do you peel the zucchini first?